 It is rising up

 Berry is also urgent, “lacking the peace of simple things.”
-Berry’s poetry, his weighty words, remind me of English poet John Clare, who wrote a century earlier but was equally caring yet unsentimental about nature, humanity and the restlessness of those awake to suffering.
+Berry’s poetry, his weighty words, remind me of English poet John Clare, who wrote a century earlier with a restlessness of those awake to suffering and loss.

 A personally meaningful poem is Berry’s “To the Unseeable Animal”, was inspired by a comment his daughter made “I hope there’s an animal somewhere that nobody has ever seen.
 And I hope nobody ever sees it.”